Concrete18/Auto-File-Mover/README.md

 ## Features

 * Fully Configurable preferences(Example Below).
-* Json based config file with PC name detection for choosing the config to use.
 * Auto move files based on keywords or filetypes.
 * Ask to delete files based on a delete file type list.
-* AutoStart Capable but also has File Dialog to choose any folder for execution.
+* AutoStart Capable but also has File Dialog to choose any folder for execution if AutoStart is disabled in config.
+* Auto delete empty folders if config is on.
 * Threading for completing multiple transfers at a time.
 * Unit Testing for verifying working functions.